Pittsburgh's Regional Strategy for the Ford Foundation's America's Cultural Treasures Regional Challenge Initiative

 The primary objective of the Pittsburgh’s Cultural Treasures initiative is to develop and implement the most celebratory, elegantly strategic, streamlined and appropriately measured regional challenge program in the nation.

-The organizations chosen to receive a total of $5.4 million were identified as leaders in producing work that centers and seeks to advance the people and culture of Black communities in southwestern Pennsylvania.
-The unrestricted grants range from $150,000 to $1 million.
+In Phase I, 16 organizations received a total of $5.4 million in 2021, with the unrestricted grants ranging from $150,000 to $1 million.
+These recipients were selected from among 160 Black-led organizations and were identified as leaders in producing work that centers and seeks to advance the people and culture of Black communities in southwestern Pennsylvania.
+Read feature stories about these organizations: Introducing the Treasures: A great day in the Hill District.

 1Hood Media ($250,000) 1Hood Media builds liberated communities through art, education, and social justice programs, inspiring and developing the artists and activists of today and tomorrow.